yasmeendev/hammad/docs/v2.0/user_docs/marketing/overview.md

 ## Promotions

+***Promotion*** is a marketing tool used to boost sales.
+In Virto Commerce, you can add a lot of various kinds of promotions to your stores that would yield such rewards as discounts, shipping discounts, or gifts.
+You can also create or import coupons that could be later used by your customers.

+Each promotion is valid under specific [conditions](promotion-rules.md) you can configure, and may provide one or more rewards.

+!!! note
+	In Virto, promotions are highly customizable and include conditions for customers matching speficic criteria, currencies, products, stock quantity, etc.

+	For instance, you can configure that customers residing in NYC and grabbing two last spartphones would get 75% off for shipping and two phone cases as a gift.

+!!! note
-***Promotion*** is a marketing tool used to increase sales.
-Promotions are store-specific and cannot be shared across multiple stores.
-To create a promotion, you must have the ***Manage promotions*** permission.
+	Promotions may be both store-specific and shared across multiple stores.

-!!! warning
-	In order to apply a promotion to multiple stores, you will need to manually recreate it for each relevant store.

 For more information on managing promotions, please refer to these dedicated guides: